Sullivan-County banner.

 Several entertainers also failed to file their paperwork in triplicate, left a question on criminal background unanswered, and/or failed to file a photograph depicting facial features.
 All applicants will be refunded half of their application fees, as required by law.
 The fee is $100 for employees and $500 for business owners.

-To "streamline" operations, the board agreed to pay the sheriff's department $25 from every application fee to do fingerprints, shoot photographs and issue identification cards.
+To “streamline” operations, the board agreed to pay the sheriff’s department $25 from every application fee to do fingerprints, shoot photographs, and issue identification cards.
 Also, every future applicant will be required to submit a $24 certified check or money order to the Tennessee Bureau of Investigation for conducting in-depth background checks.

-Finally, separate application packets for owners and employees - complete with a yet to be finished to-do "checklist," will be provided to the county clerk's office, which distributes applications.
+Finally, separate application packets for owners and employees—complete with a yet-to-be-finished to-do “checklist”—will be provided to the county clerk’s office, which distributes applications.

 Owners and employees can be denied a permit for a conviction of any number of sex-related crimes, including prostitution, rape, statutory rape, aggravated sexual battery, rape of a child, or purveying adult-oriented materials to children.

 At this point, with funding pulled by the County Commission, McLain serves as administrator, handling and processing paperwork.
-McLain said the board intends to seek a "reasonable" budget from the commission to hire a part-time clerk/administrator to do the job.
-If no money is forthcoming, McLain said he couldn't say yet if he will continue to serve as administrator for the board.
-"The County Commission has voted three times to keep this law and enforce this law," McLain said.
-"I think they will be willing to fund a reasonable budget."
+McLain said the board intends to seek a “reasonable” budget from the commission to hire a part-time clerk/administrator to do the job.
+If no money is forthcoming, McLain said he couldn’t say yet if he will continue to serve as administrator for the board.

 McLain said the board also has work to do in defining what type of establishments will be classified as “adult-oriented.”
 Meanwhile, McLain said he will meet with Rambo and the sheriff’s department today to begin proceedings to seek an injunction against The Oasis, which is operating.
 It’s not clear if the Fuzzy Hole is open for business.

-Copyright June 3, 2002 Kingsport Times-News
+Copyright June 3, 2002, Kingsport Times-News

-Update for 2008: all appeals have failed and the local laws have been upheld.
+Update for 2008: All appeals have failed, and the local laws have been upheld.